PThorpe92/nord-dwm-setup/README.md

 `config` - is for dwmbar, and `tmux.sh` is an additional module that needs to be placed in the modules directory of your dwmbar installation.

 I'm probably typing this all for nothing, as I will be the only one using this.
 But hey, if you end up using it I hope you enjoy it.

-Any questions, let me know.
+Any questions or cannot install/configure something, just open an issue.

+### Have cool Nord themed stuff or wallpapers to add?
+Open a PR!